 Here’s a few relatively effortless ways to reduce your environmental footprint:

 + Shop with reusable bags.
-I always keep a few by the front door so that I always have one on hand – not just for the groceries but also for that odd trip to the chemist or clothes shop.
+I keep a few by the front door so that I always have one on hand – not just for the groceries but also for that odd trip to the chemist or clothes shop.
 The Seed & Sprout Co bags are pretty good, plus I have a major girl crush on Stephanie and Laurie over at Dans le Sac.

 + Use handkerchiefs rather than tissues.
 There’s something really lovely about using old hankies from my dads handkerchief drawer, it reminds me of how life used to be – simple.

 + Replace napkins with linens.
 This makes for a much nicer dinner setting anyway – definitely worth the treat, here’s a few that I like from a sweet New Zealand design house.

 + Cut up your old tees.
-Old t-shirts make for the softest rewashable rags that can be used to replace paper towels and cleaning wipes.
+Old t-shirts make for the softest washable rags that can be used to replace paper towels and cleaning wipes.

 + Keep a reusable coffee cup in your bag/car.
 Or better still, take a moment to sit down and enjoy a cup of coffee in the cafe – are we really that busy that we can’t take five minutes out of our day to stop and think?